Object-Oriented Programming (OOP) Principles

 As software systems grow, unmanaged complexity becomes the primary source of bugs, technical debt, and development slowdown.
 OOP addresses this problem by organizing code around objects that encapsulate both data and behavior.

-Instead of writing large procedural flows, OOP encourages developers to design systems as interacting components with clear responsibilities.
+Instead of writing large procedural flows, OOP encourages developers to design systems as interacting components with clear responsibilities — a principle that aligns with scalable API architecture patterns and modular backend design.

 The Four Core Principles of OOP